Dawn McGregor, Counsellor and Psychotherapist. Ba (Hons) (Bacp Reg)

 - Support through a life difficulty

-My private practice is located in easy reach of Fordham, Ely, Soham, Isleham, Burwell, Newmarket, Bury St Edmunds, Mildenhall and surrounding villages.
+Located in easy reach of Fordham, Ely, Soham, Isleham, Burwell, Newmarket, Bury St Edmunds, Mildenhall and surrounding villages.

 Training, qualifications & experience